Cherry Hill

 This is a little more difficult as you have to tune one of your guitar strings to the reference pitch “by ear.”
 This involves listening to the reference pitch, playing the same note on the guitar, and comparing the pitches.
 Adjust your note to match the reference pitch.
 Once you have one string in tune, you can then tune the rest of the guitar string notes by playing a fretted note on a lower string and then tuning your open string to that note.

-Finding guitar string notes: EADgbe
+Finding guitar string names & notes: EADgbe

 The guitar has 6 strings.
-Listed from low to high, the guitar string notes are: E, A, D, G, B, E.
+Listed from low to high, the guitar string notes are E, A, D, G, B, E.

 To tune a guitar without a tuner, first identify the guitar notes.

-To help memorize these string names, there are a couple of sayings that we can use: Eddie Ate Dynamite, Good Bye Eddie or Eat A Dead Grasshopper Before Everything.
+To help memorize these guitar string names, there are a couple of sayings that we can use: Eddie Ate Dynamite, Good Bye Eddie or Eat A Dead Grasshopper Before Everything.
 The 1st string is the high E and the low string is the 6th string.

 Tuning each guitar string notes

-Tips for tuning your E note
+Tips for guitar tuning your E note

 If you have a reference pitch, you can start by tuning your low E string (the thickest string).
 If there is not a reference pitch, play the 7th fret of the A string.
 This will produce an E note.